Cost of Owning a Russian Blue Cat

 Annual Costs

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Russian Blues have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to bladder stones and obesity.
+Plan Russian Blues care around a medium body size, moderate shedding, and the breed's documented predisposition toward bladder stones and obesity.

 Medical Expenses